March 2025: Inter-region VPC peering now supports jumbo frames (up to 8500 bytes MTU) and full instance bandwidth.

 enables instances in a private subnet to connect to the internet or other AWS services, but prevents the Internet from initiating connections with the instances.

-Private NAT gateway allows instances in private subnets to connect to other VPCs or the on-premises network.
+Private NAT gateway allows instances in private subnets to connect to other VPCs or the on-premises network using its private IP address for source NAT.

 Egress Only Internet Gateway